nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Tumor-selective:** Pertaining to the specificity of the EPR effect to tumor sites.

-### Expanded Definition and Usage\nThe EPR effect is a cornerstone in the field of targeted drug delivery, particularly in the design of treatments for cancer.
+### Expanded Definition and Usage:
+The EPR effect is a cornerstone in the field of targeted drug delivery, particularly in the design of treatments for cancer.
 By exploiting the abnormal characteristics of tumor vasculature, researchers can engineer drug delivery systems that preferentially accumulate in tumors, allowing for higher local drug concentrations at the tumor site with reduced effects on healthy tissues.
 This not only improves the therapeutic index of anticancer drugs but also opens avenues for using larger molecules, such as antibodies and larger synthetic polymers, that would normally be excluded from entering healthy tissues.
 Understanding and manipulating the EPR effect can lead to significant advancements in the effectiveness and safety of cancer treatments and other therapies that target inflammatory or infectious tissues.